Chat Pile

-Chat Pile is an American rock band from Oklahoma City, Oklahoma.
+Chat Pile is an American noise rock/sludge metal band from Oklahoma City, Oklahoma, formed in 2019.
 The band is composed of four members using the pseudonyms Raygun Busch (vocals), Luther Manhole (guitar), Stin (bass), and Cap'n Ron (drums).

-Their debut album God's Country was released on July 29, 2022.
+Signed to The Flenser, their debut album God's Country was released in 2022, followed by Cool World in 2024.
 The band self-identifies as belonging to the noise rock subgenre, but external publications have labeled them as sludge metal.